Funding Circle

 Funding Circle is a British financial technology company specialising in providing loans and financial services to small and medium-sized enterprises (SMEs).
 Founded in 2010 as a peer-to-peer lending platform, the company transitioned fully to institutional lending in 2022.

-As of 2024, Funding Circle has facilitated over £15 billion in loans and is listed on the London Stock Exchange (LSE: FCH).
+As of 31 December 2025, Funding Circle has extended more than £17 billion in loans.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 2010–13; Founding

 Samir Desai, James Meekings and Andrew Mullinger, friends from University of Oxford, first discussed the idea of a peer-to-peer lending marketplace in a public house in 2008.

 The meeting occurred during the 2007-09 financial crisis, a period in Britain when the banks were cutting back on "lending to strengthen their balance sheets and meet regulatory demands".
-It was in this context that the peer-to-peer lending industry grew rapidly in Britain by providing a needed alternative source of capital.

 In 2009 Desai, Meekings and Mullinger quit their jobs to co-found the company that would be launched in August 2010 under the name Funding Circle.

 Initially, the company operated as a peer-to-peer lending platform.
 In 2012 the British government used the platform to lend 20 million pounds ($32 million) to small businesses.
 From launching in 2010 to October 2013 Funding Circle had facilitated £160 million of loans.

 2013–15; Expansion through merging and acquisition

 In 2013, Funding Circle raised $37 million in funding led by Accel Partners, with additional participation from Ribbit Capital, Union Square Ventures and Index Ventures, increasing the company's total funding to $58 million.
 This capital raise supported Funding Circle's entry into the US market.

-To facilitate its expansion into the US, Funding Circle merged with Endurance Lending Network, a San Francisco-based company founded by Alex Tonelli and Sam Hodges.

 In October 2015, Funding Circle acquired Zencap, enabling it to enter markets in Germany, Spain and the Netherlands.
 In September 2018, the global asset management firm Alcentra agreed to purchase up to $1 billion worth of business loans from Funding Circle's US platform on behalf of its clients.
 Financed by Credit Suisse, the deal was expected to provide funding to approximately 8,000 US businesses over a three-year period.